-Lee Bernstein leads the Bay Area Nuclear Data (BAND) group at Lawrence Berkeley National Lab and UC Berkeley.
+Lee Bernstein leads the Nuclear Data Group at Lawrence Berkeley National Lab and UC Berkeley.
 BAND works to address the nuclear data needs of basic and applied nuclear science while training the next generation of nuclear scientists and engineers.
 This includes measuring cross sections for the production of radioisotopes for medical, national security and energy applications,,, determining nuclear properties important for accurate reaction, and fission modeling, and developing new high-intensity neutron sources for isotope production,.

 Dr. Bernstein earned his Ph.D. in Nuclear Physics from Rutgers University in 1994 and spent the next 22 years at Lawrence Livermore National Laboratory (LLNL) as a staff scientist studying a wide array of topics including high-spin nuclear structure; neutron cross section measurements; understanding the properties of hot nuclear matter and the development of the surrogate ratio method.
 Dr. Bernstein helped develop the nuclear science and diagnostics program at the National Ignition Facility (NIF) serving as both the deputy and group leader.

 Dr. Bernstein is an adjunct professor in the UC Berkeley Department of Nuclear Engineering where he teaches the upper-level nuclear physics course (NE101/210M) and has developed two courses on nuclear physics in high energy density plasmas (NE290J) and applied nuclear science related to nonproliferation (NE290A).
 Prof. Bernstein has supervised more than 30 postdoctoral researchers and graduate students and published more than 170 articles.